Cameron Highlands Attractions - Best Places To Visit In Cameron Highlands

 Tip: You can try asking your guesthouse or hotel or even the tourist information center at Tanah Rata for a map!
 Always let someone know that you are going on a hike.

-The top of Gunung Brinchang is home to one of the most acclaimed Cameron Highlands attractions of all time – the mossy forest.
+The top of Gunung Brinchang is home to a well-known mossy forest.

 Early Morning Mossy Forest at Cameron Highlands